About This Food Guide

 About Don't Starve Food

 Perish time is the time before a food item becomes Rot.
 Halfway through this period, it will go stale, and give health and hunger.
 Food spoils at three quarters, giving only hunger and no longer giving any health.
 Eating spoiled food will decrease sanity by .
-Food dropped on the ground will perish at a rate of (or in winter), while keeping it in the Ice Box will reduce the rate to .
+Food dropped on the ground will perish at a rate of (or in Winter, in Summer), while keeping it in the Ice Box will reduce the rate to .

 Recipe priority determines which recipe a food combination will make; only the highest-priority possible recipes can be produced by a batch of ingredients.